What is an Inductive Sensor?

 (a) and (b) Variable gap differential transformer

-For the measurement of displacement between 1mm and hundreds of mm, cylindrical armature solenoid type differential transformers are often used, such as C and D structures.
+For measuring displacements between 1mm and hundreds of millimeters, cylindrical armature solenoid type differential transformers are commonly used, as shown in structures C and D.

 (c) and (d) Solenoid differential transformers